vrtttx/chattr/README.md

 ### Getting Started

-Follow these steps to get DevJobs up and running on your local machine:
+Follow these steps to get Chattr up and running on your local machine:

 1. Clone this repository: